jbillo/handcompare/README.md

 From a terminal, run:

-    python /path/to/handcompare/handcompare.py [hand1] [hand2]
+    python /path/to/handcompare/handcompare.py [hand1] [hand2] <options>

-Where `hand1` and `hand2` are each comma-separated strings representing a hand of 5 cards.
+`hand1` and `hand2` are each comma-separated strings representing a hand of 5 cards.
 Cards are given as a number from 2 to 10, or the character J/Q/K/A for Jack/Queen/King/Ace, followed by a suit character (*C*lubs, *D*iamonds, *H*earts or *S*pades.)
 For example, the following hand:

     2C,3H,4D,5S,10C